by Leatrice Evanne Asher

-The tendency to view our Beings and the world through judgments, assumptions, and false beliefs stands in the way of correct information reaching us.
-Seeing rightly is perceiving Truth.
+The tendency to view our Beings and the world through judgments, assumptions and false beliefs stands in the way of correct information reaching us.
+Seeing Rightly refers to perceiving Truth.
 One who has penetrated the maze of this dream world and awakened—from untruths to Reality—may feel compelled to communicate that understanding.
 But how then to convey this in the language of a world that has largely forgotten?

 “Our revels now are ended.
 These our actors,

 As I foretold you, were all spirits, and

 And like the baseless fabric of this vision,

 Leave not a rack behind.
 We are such stuff

 As dreams are made on; and our little life

 Is rounded with a sleep” – Shakespeare – The Tempest

 One of the greatest misconceptions that leads to pain and suffering is thinking that we are the body.
 The body is a temporary structure that we, the Doer, occupy for our earthly journey.
 The Doer is an eternal, ongoing conscious entity that perceives the sensations of the body but is not those sensations because it is not the body.
 It is like someone who rents a room.
 When the renter is in the room, is that person then the room?
 The same analogy applies to the Doer’s relationship to the body.
 Understanding reincarnation and other eternal Truths about who and what we are and our purpose on this earthly plane will help create the opening to see rightly, to make sense of things.
 Without this larger vista of information, we can only return to those false beliefs.
 If pain and suffering are still a large part of your world, it may be helpful to consider that your present way of thinking and perambulating through life may not be working.
 There is another way.